-Open that case up and the EL-8 are presented very nicely with the open back cups facing towards you.
-Beneath that there are some well thought out accessories such as a set of detachable cables, a 3.5mm to quarter inch jack connector and a carry bag.
+Open that came up, and the EL-8 is presented very nicely with the open back cups facing you.
+Beneath that, there are some well-thought-out accessories such as a set of detachable cables, a 3.5mm to quarter-inch jack connector, and a carry bag.

-At this price, I would of course like to have seen a hard shell carry case but this can be forgiven as the headphones are not designed for portable used in the first place.
+At this price, I would, of course, like to have seen a hard shell carry case, but this can be forgiven as the headphones are not designed for portable use in the first place.
 All the accessories seem to be of both high quality and fit in well with the total package.

-Ohh and before I forget you will also find some promotional bumf / manual but you will most likely neither bother to read nor care about.... you're going to want to get right down to important stuff right?
+Ohh, and before I forget, you will also find some promotional bumf / manual, but you will most likely neither bother to read nor care about it…. you’re going to want to get right down to important stuff.

 Design and build quality

-With the LCD models you get a sort of raw look but here on the EL-8 everything seems streamlined with lines flowing into one another as opposed to clashing at jagged junctions.
+With the LCD models, you get a sort of raw look, but here on the EL-8, everything seems streamlined, with lines flowing into one another instead of clashing at jagged junctions.
 They also feel extremely well built.
-Hinges are super smooth, the size adjustment rails equally so and the swivel points on the ear-cups feel smooth and robust.
+Hinges are super smooth, the size adjustment rails equally so, and the ear-cups swivel points feel smooth and robust.

 Sound Quality – 8.5/10

-Highs - The treble on the EL8 was very detailed with plenty of sparkle and detail.
-Cymbals crash high hats tshhhh and flute's rip.
-Upper-end keys on various piano tracks tinkle and stand clear of getting ate up by the mids or drowned out by the lows.
+Highs – The treble on the EL8 was very detailed with plenty of sparkle and detail.
+Cymbals crash high hats, tshhhh, and flute’s rip.
+Upper-end keys on various piano tracks tinkle and stand clear of getting eaten up by the mids or drowned out by the lows.

-So to sum up the sound for its price its a great headphone and something you should certainly consider if it fits both your budget and listening preferences.
-Grado lovers seeking a move into planar would be well suited as the closest, in terms of tuning, would be something like the SR325e.
+So to sum up the sound for its price, it’s a great headphone and something you should certainly consider if it fits both your budget and listening preferences.
+Grado lovers seeking a move into planar would be well suited as the closest tuning would be something like the SR225e.

 Audeze EL-8 headphone Review – Conclusion